reymon359/how-to-live/advices/Don't procrastinate/index.md

 ## Quotes

 > Putting it off, in fact, doesn’t even exist.
-You simply do, and those things you don’t do, in reality, are just undone, rather than postponed.
+You simply do, and those things you don’t do, in reality, are just undone, rather than postponed. - Wayne Dyer

-> Your Erroneous Zones.
-Wayne Dyer - 1976
+> “Time you enjoy wasting is not wasted time.” ― Marthe Troly-Curtin

+> “You may delay, but time will not, and lost time is never found again." ― Benjamin Franklin

+> “Only put off until tomorrow what you are willing to die having left undone” ― Pablo Picasso

+> “If you put off everything till you're sure of it, you'll never get anything done." ― Peale Quotes

 ## Resources